Mastering the ATI Vital Signs Post-Test: A thorough look

 Understanding Normal Ranges and Variations

 While we've outlined general normal ranges, it's crucial to remember individual variations.
 Factors like age, activity level, underlying health conditions, and medications can influence vital sign readings.
-For instance, athletes often have lower resting heart rates.
+To give you an idea, athletes often have lower resting heart rates.
 Fever can elevate temperature, while dehydration can cause increased heart rate and decreased blood pressure.
 It's essential to consider the patient's entire clinical picture when interpreting vital signs.

 Interpreting Abnormal Vital Signs and Clinical Implications